-Click here for a timeline on monetary inflation, some background on how the denarius or (d) became the silver penny in England around the year 790, with 12 silver denarii originally the value of a gold solidus coin or (s), later called a shilling amount, and 240 pennies being equal to a pound of silver — lb or £ from the Latin word Libra i.e. £sd.
+Click here for a timeline on monetary inflation, some background on how the denarius or (d) became the silver penny in England around the year 790, with 12 silver denarii the value of a gold solidus coin or (s) called a scilling or shilling in England, and 20 shillings to a pound £ (lb) of silver from the Latin word Libra i.e. £sd.
 This pound which we now call the Tower pound — from the

 Groat and Groschen — About 1280, a fourpenny bit was issued in England using 5.1 grams of fine silver.
 Called a groat, it corresponded to the "groschen" a thick silver coin issued in Prague in Bohemia – today's Czech Republic, also in Tirol in Northern Italy, and elsewhere.
 By 1559, the level of silver in England's groat had dropped to 2.1 grams.
 It continued to be issued until 1856.
 Meanwhile, the Groschen in Bohemia was discontinued in 1547 after their release of the Joachimsthaler, the basis of the Dollar.

 About the denarius (as a Silver Roman coin) — a day's worth of common labour:

 Matthew 22:19 Jesus said, "Show me the assessment (according to law)".
 And they brought him a denarius.